DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Methodology

-$\mathcal{R}_{\text{lasso}}$ could effectively zero out some channel indicators.
-However, the pruning rate resulted from $\mathcal{R}_{\text{lasso}}$ is not controllable and heavily dependent on its weight on the whole loss function.
+$\mathcal{R}_{\text{lasso}}$ uses the lasso/L1 regularization and can effectively zero out some channel indicators, but the pruning rate resulted from $\mathcal{R}_{\text{lasso}}$ is not controllable and heavily dependent on its weight on the whole loss function.}

-\para{Continuous FLOPs estimator regularizer.} The value of the annealing-relaxed channel indicator $H_T(\alpha_l^{i})$ could be viewed as the probability of preserving the corresponding channel in the final pruned model.
-With the annealing-relaxed indicator of all output channels, we could estimate the expectation of overall FLOPs of the pruned model by accumulating FLOPs of each individual channel.
-In the $l$-th convolutional layer, the continuous FLOPs estimator could be represented as:
+\para{Continuous FLOPs estimator regularizer.} The value of the annealing-relaxed channel indicator $H_T(\alpha_l^{i})$ \rebuttal{can} be viewed as the probability of preserving the corresponding channel in the final pruned model.
+With the annealing-relaxed indicator of all output channels, we \rebuttal{can} estimate the expectation of overall FLOPs of the pruned model by accumulating FLOPs of each channel.
+In the $l$-th convolutional layer, the continuous FLOPs estimator could be represented as: \dif{

-where $p_l=h_l \times w_l \times k_l^2$, and $k_l$ denotes the kernel size, $h_l$ and $w_l$ denote the spatial size of the output feature maps.
+} where $p_l=h_l \times w_l \times k_l^2$, and $k_l$ denotes the kernel size, $h_l$ and $w_l$ denote the spatial size of the output feature maps.